thalhauzair1/WifiConnect/README.txt

 STEP 2: Run the Script
 ----------------------
 1. Double-click ConnectWifi.bat
-2. If Windows asks for Administrator permission, click "Yes"
+2. The script will automatically request Administrator privileges
-3. The script will automatically connect to your WiFi
+3. The script will import the WiFi profile and connect
-4. You'll see success/error messages
+4. Press any key to exit when done

 ==========================================
 FOR OPEN NETWORKS (No Password):